wacncontent/CustomizeTool/removeCommentOutput2/includes/virtual-machines-common-cli-manage.md

 Before you can use the Azure CLI with Resource Manager commands and templates to deploy Azure resources and workloads using resource groups, you will need an account with Azure.
-If you do not have an account, you can get a [free Azure trial here](/pricing/1rmb-trial/).
+If you do not have an account, you can get a [Azure trial here](/pricing/1rmb-trial/).

-If you haven't already installed the Azure CLI and connected to your subscription, see [Install the Azure CLI](/documentation/articles/xplat-cli-install/) set the mode to `arm` with `azure config mode arm`, and connect to Azure with the `azure login` command.
+If you haven't already installed the Azure CLI and connected to your subscription, see [Install the Azure CLI](/documentation/articles/xplat-cli-install/) set the mode to `arm` with `azure config mode arm`, and connect to Azure with the `azure login -e AzureChinaCloud` command.

 ## Basic Azure Resource Manager commands in Azure CLI